 Sauce Pizza & Wine has a pretty stellar lineup of fall menu specials.
 Try the squash pizza with cranberries, their creamy pastas, and tasty appetizers — all look tantalizing.
 But it’s the pumpkin and pecan cannoli that truly screams “fall” to us.
 A delicate yet crisp cannoli shell cracks open to reveal generous pumpkin filling.
-Move over pumpkin pie, these cannoli are a true craving.
+Move over pumpkin pie, this is a true craving.

 For more information, visit saucepizzaandwine.com.

 For a true southwest fall moment, check out the pumpkin horchata from Seis Kitchen.
-This is another ‘pumpkin pie in-a-glass’ option.
-The cinnamon — from the house-made horchata — compliments the savory pumpkin beautifully.
-This drink might even turn pumpkin haters into pumpkin fans.
+This is another ‘pumpkin pie in a glass’ option.
+The cinnamon — from the house-made horchata — complements the savory pumpkin beautifully.
+This drink might turn pumpkin haters into pumpkin fans.

 For more information, visit seiskitchen.com.

-The Chocolate Iguana makes a fresh batch daily, so be sure to call ahead to reserve yours before they run out.
+The Chocolate Iguana makes a fresh batch a couple of times a week, so be sure to call ahead to check if they’re available or to reserve yours before they run out.

-You know what might be better than pumpkin ice cream?
-Pumpkin spice latte ice cream.
+Do you know what might be better than pumpkin ice cream?
+Pumpkin-spice cake ice cream.